iotaledger/wasp/documentation/docs/guide/core_concepts/accounts/how-accounts-work.md

 ISCP provides secure, trustless transfers of digitized assets:

-- between smart contracts on the same or on different chains
+- Between smart contracts on the same or on different chains
-- between smart contracts and L1 addresses on the UTXO Ledger.
+- Between smart contracts and L1 addresses on the UTXO Ledger

 On the UTXO Ledger, just like with any DLT, we have **trustless** and **atomic** transfers of assets between addresses on the ledger.
 The tokens contained in the